 Prevention of such injuries is ideal.
 Taking certain precautionary steps during the donor procurement can help mitigate the risk of having a short atrial cuff and/or pulmonary vein injury.
 These include the following:

 Both the lung and heart procurement teams should engage in a conversation about the conduct of the procurement, with special attention to how to handle the left atrial cuff.
-This should include a discussion about the most suitable site for venting of the left atrium, the sequence of vessels transected during the donor cardiectomy, and even specifics about where the left atriotomy will be created and in which direction the atriotomy will be ...
+This should include a discussion about the most suitable site for venting of the left atrium, the sequence of vessels transected during the donor cardiectomy, and even specifics about where the left atriotomy will be created and in which direction ...